-Trump Abortion Order Ban On International Abortions Funding Signed By Donald Trump During Ceremony At White House
+Trump Abortion Order: Ban On International Abortion Funding Signed By Donald Trump During Ceremony At White House [Opinion]

 — John Harwood (@JohnJHarwood) January 24, 2017

-Trump himself during his campaign often gave contradictory indications about his views regarding abortion within the United States itself.
+During his campaign, Trump often gave contradictory indications about his views regarding abortion within the United States itself.
 Depending on who he was talking to and what day it was, Trump might either say that abortion was a woman’s right or that the law should be changed and women should be punished for having the procedure.

-But this Trump abortion order regarding international funding of abortions is very much in keeping with the views of many of the conservatives in the Republican Party, members of Trump’s own cabinet and his Vice President Mike Pence.
-So it’s hardly surprising he signed this order.
+But this Trump abortion order regarding international funding of abortions is very much in keeping with the views of many of the conservatives in the Republican Party, members of Trump’s own cabinet, and Vice President Mike Pence, so it’s hardly surprising he signed this order.

 MYTH: Trump bans taxpayer $ for abortion overseas.